Criminal Gang Activity in Georgia

 Under Georgia law, O.C.G.A 16-5-3 (1), criminal gang activity means the commission, attempted commission, conspiracy to commit, or solicitation, coercion, or intimidation of another person to commit any of the following offenses: racketeering, stalking, rape, aggravated sexual battery, aiding or encouraging a child to escape from custody, criminal trespass, criminal damage to property and any other criminal offense that involves the violence, possession/use of a weapon.

-What Are Georgia’s Laws on Criminal Gang Activity?
+What are Georgia’s Laws on Criminal Gang Activity?

 Georgia’s criminal gang activity laws are set out under O.C.G.A.
 16-15-4 and makes it unlawful for:

-• A person employed or associated with a criminal street gang to conduct or participate in criminal gang activity through the commission of a crime;
+• A person employed or associated with a criminal street gang to conduct or participate in criminal gang activity through the commission of a crime; such individuals may face enhanced penalties under Georgia law, reflecting the serious nature of their involvement in gang-related criminal endeavors.

-• Any person to commit an offense with the intent to obtain or earn membership or maintain or increase his or her status or position in a criminal street gang;
+• Any person to commit an offense with the intent to obtain or earn membership or maintain or increase his or her status or position in a criminal street gang; such actions not only perpetuate criminal activity but also contribute to the perpetuation and expansion of gang influence within our communities.

-• Any person to acquire or maintain, directly or indirectly, through criminal gang activity or proceeds derived from any interest in or control of any real or personal property of any nature, including money;
+• Any person to acquire or maintain, directly or indirectly, through criminal gang activity or proceeds derived from any interest in or control of any real or personal property of any nature, including money; such unlawful acquisitions not only fund further criminal endeavors but also undermine the safety and well-being of our communities.

-• Any person to cause, encourage, solicit, recruit, or coerce another to become a member or associate of a criminal street gang, to participate in a criminal street gang, or to conduct or participate in a criminal gang activity;
+• Any person to cause, encourage, solicit, recruit, or coerce another to become a member or associate of a criminal street gang, to participate in a criminal street gang, or to conduct or participate in a criminal gang activity; such actions not only contribute to the proliferation of gang-related criminal behavior but also jeopardize the safety and well-being of individuals targeted for recruitment.

-• Any person to communicate, directly or indirectly, with another any threat of injury or damage to the person or property of the other person or of any associate or relative of the other person with the intent to deter such person from assisting a member or associate of a criminal street gang to withdraw from such criminal street gang;
+• Any person to communicate, directly or indirectly, with another any threat of injury or damage to the person or property of the other person or any associate or relative of the other person with the intent to deter such person from assisting a member or associate of a criminal street gang to withdraw from such criminal street gang;

-• Any person to communicate, directly, with another any threat or injury or damage to the person or property of the other person or of any associate or relative of the other person with the intent to punish or retaliate against such person for refusing to or encouraging another to refuse to become or obtain the status of a member or associate of a criminal street gang;
+• Any person to communicate, directly, with another any threat or injury or damage to the person or property of the other person or any associate or relative of the other person with the intent to punish or retaliate against such person for refusing to or encouraging another to refuse to become or obtain the status of a member or associate of a criminal street gang;

-• Any person to communicate, directly, with another any threat or injury or damage to the person or property of the other person or of any associate or relative of the other person with the intent to punish or retaliate against such person for providing statements or testimony against criminal street gangs or any criminal street gang; and,
+• Any person to communicate, directly, with another any threat or injury or damage to the person or property of the other person or any associate or relative of the other person with the intent to punish or retaliate against such person for providing statements or testimony against criminal street gangs or any criminal street gang; and,

-• Any person to communicate, directly, with another any threat or injury or damage to the person or property of the other person or of any associate or relative of the other person with the intent to intimidate, deter, or prevent such person from communicating to any law enforcement or corrections officer, prosecuting attorney, or judge information relating to criminal street gangs, criminal street gang members or associates, or criminal gang activity.
+• Any person to communicate, directly, with another any threat of injury or damage to the person or property of the other person or any associate or relative of the other person with the intent to intimidate, deter, or prevent such person from communicating to any law enforcement or corrections officer, prosecuting attorney, or judge information relating to criminal street gangs, criminal street gang members or associates, or criminal gang activity.

-What Are Some Defenses to Criminal Gang Activity Charges?
+Defenses for Criminal Gang Activity Charges

 If you have been charged with participating in criminal gang activity, there may be some possible defenses available to you in order to fight the charges against you.
-However, such defenses will depend heavily on the facts and circumstances surround your case.
+However, such defenses will depend heavily on the facts and circumstances surrounding your case.
 If you have committed a criminal offense and the prosecution also charges you with criminal gang activity, the best defense is to show evidence proving that the alleged crime you committed was not gang-related.

 In Jones v.
 State, 292 Ga.
-656, 659, 740 S.E.2d 590 (2013), the Court stated proof that “the commission of the predicate act was intended to further the interests of the
+656, 659, 740 S.E.2d 590 (2013), the Court stated proof that “the commission of the predicate act was intended to further the interests of the [gang]

 is essential to prove a violation of O.C.G.A.
 16-15-4 (a).”
 Further, in Rodriguez v.
 State, 284 Ga.
 803, 807, 671 S.E.2d 497 (2009), the Court concluded that “there must be some nexus between the act and an intent to further street gang activity.”
 Thus, the State’s evidence must be sufficient to establish a connection between the defendant’s actions and intent to prove a violation of Georgia’s criminal gang activity laws.

-Contact Bixon Law Today
+Contact Bixon Law Today!

 If you or someone you know has been charged with participating in gang activity, call Bixon Law.
 Michael Bixon represents clients in Atlanta and throughout the state of Georgia.
 He is committed to helping his clients through difficult situations and working to get them the best possible outcome.
 If you are facing criminal charges of any kind, we invite you to call us at 404-551-5684 for a free consultation today.